AshishKingdom/AshishKingdom/README.md

 ## About Me

 - Currently a 3rd year undergrad in JSS Academy of Technical Education Noida 🎓
-- I have interest in making web application,ML,simulations, games, etc 🎮
+- I have an interest in making web applications (mostly backend using Python),ML, simulations, games, etc 🎮
 - Loves to solve puzzles/riddles 💭
 - Likes to code in C++,Python and JS 💻
 - sudo apt-get install wisdom 😅